 To issue such fines, each state needs competent authorities that monitor compliance with HIPAA and GDPR.
 For this reason, the FDA and EMA both monitor the healthcare field, from the pharmaceutical industry’s technology and drugs affecting human health to diagnostic and interventional radiology and medical devices worldwide.

-Regulatory standards: The role of EMA and FDA in digital health
+Regulatory standards: the role of EMA and FDA in digital health

 Beginning with an explanation of the organizations.
-The European Medicines Agency (EMA) and the US Food and Drug Administration (FDA) both operate under very similar regulatory frameworks and share fewer differences than HIPAA and GDPR.
+The European Medicines Agency (EMA) and the US Food and Drug Administration (FDA) both operate under very similar regulatory frameworks and share more differences than HIPAA and GDPR.

 They are the competent authorities responsible for testing the safety and efficiency of a medical device, protecting and advocating for public health, and giving people health and regulatory information.
 There are only three main differences between the two agencies: